mingiryu/fp-dataset-artifacts/docs/draft.md

 With _SNLI_, we fine-tuned on 10% of the training dataset due to the token limit imposed by OpenAI.
 The reported validation F1 score was `90.1942`.

 With _ANLI_, we fine-tuned only on the round 1 dataset due to the token limit.
-The reported validation F1 score was `55.0766`, which is quite higher than published GPT-3 (few-shot) round 1 F1 score of `36.8`.
+The reported validation F1 score was `55.0766` and test test F1 score was `56.398`, which is considerably higher than published GPT-3 (few-shot) round 1 F1 score of `36.8`.

-## Prompt Engineering

 ## Adversarial Attacks and Challenges Datasets